karimarttila/karimarttila.github.io/_posts/2020-09-01-using-clojure-in-command-line-with-babashka.md

 **Easiness**.
 Both languages are pretty easy and fast to work if you have used them.
 Developing Python scripts is pretty fast - you just run the script in command line.
 Working with Clojure has one additional plus: you can use the Clojure REPL.

-**Library support**: Python wins hands down.
-When you are scripting in Python and you realize that it would be nice to use some AWS library - just use it (e.g. [table_importer.py](https://github.com/karimarttila/clojure/blob/master/webstore-demo/integrant-simple-server/dynamodb/pysrc/table_importer.py) - the AWS [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library).
-Not so with Babashka.
-Currently Babashka supports just `clojure.core` - if you want to use anything else you have to switch to JVM side (and say goodbye to fast start time).
+**Library support**: Python wins.
+When you are scripting in Python and you realize that it would be nice e.g. to use some AWS library - just use it (e.g. [table_importer.py](https://github.com/karimarttila/clojure/blob/master/webstore-demo/integrant-simple-server/dynamodb/pysrc/table_importer.py) - the AWS [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library).
+The library support for Babashka is not as extensive, of course - but Babashka supports quite many namespaces outside `clojure.core` and also some additional libraries: [Babashka built-in namespaces](https://github.com/borkdude/babashka#built-in-namespaces) - keep eye on that page, maybe Babashka library support is growing in the future!

-So, the library support might be one reason to continue using Python.
-But if you know beforehand that what you need is in `clojure.core` that's not an issue.
-And if you are implementing the apps using Clojure it is really nice to do some ad hoc scripting using Babashka.
+So, the library support might not be as good as with Python.
+But I really do love Clojure and if I'm implementing apps using Clojure it is really nice to do some ad hoc scripting using Babashka.

 ### Conclusions